 Implications for Israel's Arab citizens

-Unitary state Palestinian Autonomy

 Israel's Arab citizens can serve as a unifying link but might find themselves conflicted, which might interfere with their integration in Israeli society.

 Arab localities may be able to choose whether to become part of the autonomous Palestinian area.

-Federal state Confederation

 The Arab localities in Israel could be included in the Palestinian district.
 Palestinian nationalism could be realized at the district level.

 Israel's Arab citizens will be able to choose whether to remain citizens of Israel or to become citizens of the Palestinian state.
 They will be able to remain residents of Israel regardless of citizenship.

-Two states

 Israel's Arab citizens will remain citizens of Israel.
 The resolution of the conflict with the Palestinians will ease their integration within the state.
 They will be able to choose to express their national identity in the Palestinian state.

 Implications for the PA

-Unitary state Palestinian Autonomy

 The PA will be dismantled, and its powers will be rescinded.
 The Palestinian security forces will be disbanded.

 The PA can serve as a basis for the government of the autonomous area.
 The powers of its security forces will be curtailed, leaving only a policing force.

-Federal state Confederation

 The PA will not continue to operate in its present format.
 It can serve as a basis for the government of the Palestinian district.
 The Palestinian security forces will be reduced to a policing force.

 The PA can serve as a basis for the government of the Palestinian state.

-Two states

 The PA can serve as a basis for the government of the Palestinian state.

 Status of the Gaza Strip

-Unitary state Palestinian Autonomy

 If Gaza is part of the state, it will have a significant impact on the demographic situation and add an area to the state that is rife with problems.

+Gaza can be part of the Palestinian district or an independent district.
+Its inclusion in the federation will reduce the feasibility of the model given the complexity of the situation in Gaza.

 Gaza can become part of the Palestinian autonomous area or an autonomous territory in itself.
 Special arrangements for this territory may be adopted.
-Its inclusion will make the model less stable.
+Its inclusion will make the model less stable

-Federal state Confederation

-Gaza can be part of the Palestinian district or an independent district.
-Its inclusion in the federation will reduce the feasibility of the model given the complexity of the situation in Gaza.
 Gaza can be part of the confederation, although its inclusion will undermine the stability of the confederation.
-If it is included, perhaps free passage between Gaza and Israel may be limited in the initial stages, with arrangements for connecting Gaza to the West Bank.
+If it is included. perhaps free passage between Gaza and Israel may be limited in the initial stages, with arrangements connecting Gaza to the West Bank.

-Two states